bredelings/BAli-Phy/TODO/WindowsTests.md

 7. **Finish and clean up.**  Remove the disposable matrix restriction and diagnostic changes, run `actionlint`, and push the clean cumulative head for a complete workflow run across every matrix entry.
-Require the full native Meson suite, installed-program checks, `bp-summarize`, and both testiphy modes to pass.
+Require the full native Meson suite, installed-program checks, `bpy-summarize`, and both testiphy modes to pass.
 Then remove the completed native-Windows item from `TODO/TODO.md` and remove this plan when it no longer records unfinished work.